WHAT ARE PUNITIVE DAMAGES AND WHY SHOULD ANYONE HAVE TO PAY THEM?

 Punitive damages have a place in our civil justice system.
-Jurors determine the amount of punitives and assign them only when the behavior was so reckless or harmful that individuals or corporate executives clearly need a strong incentive not to commit the same offense twice.
+Jurors determine the amount of punitives and assign them only when the behavior was so reckless or harmful that individuals or corporate executives clearly need a strong incentive not to commit the same offense again.
 Without these penalties, for example, a corporation might find it more cost-effective to continue their misconduct and risk paying limited compensation to those they have harmed, rather than make safety the most important issue.

 Consider the punitive damages awarded recently in a Vioxx drug case in Texas.
 Merck executives KNEW the drug was deadly, but sold it anyway – making $12 billion in sales – while the drug killed as many as 55,000 people from heart attacks and strokes.
 The jury awarded $229 million in punitive damages because that was how much money Merck estimated it would make by delaying a change in Vioxx’s warning label.

 Unfortunately, Texas state law puts an arbitrary cap on punitive damages, so in the Vioxx case the punitives were automatically reduced to $1.6 million – a mere drop in the bucket for Merck and not likely to change their future behavior.

 In Minnesota, punitive damages are often allowed in drunk driving cases.
 Drunk driving is completely inexcusable and the harm caused by a drunk driver can be very serious.
 Therefore, MN has a strong incentive to punish the drunk driver financially as well as criminally.
 If you have been injured by a person or business that engaged in egregious conduct and you have a question about punitive damages, call our office and speak with a personal injury lawyer for a free consultation.